Parisians tuck into coffee and croissants again as cafes re-open

 French people spend more time eating or drinking than citizens in any other developed nation, according to the Organisation for Economic Cooperation and Development, and eating out is viewed as part of the social fabric.

-Ayache, who works in the financial markets sector, said that before the lockdown, he would come to Les Deux Magots every day, including at weekends.
+Ayache, who works in the financial markets sector, said that before the lockdown, he would come to the cafe every day, including at weekends.
 It was part of his morning routine, and allowed him to collect his thoughts.

 “I feel at home because I know the place, I know the people,” he said, his laptop open on the table in front of him.